gutenbergtools/gutenbergsite/site/donate.md

 Donations help Project Gutenberg to support its activity and augment its message, and to maintain the pace of around 200 new titles per month.
 There will never be a cost to access Project Gutenberg's content, and everything at www.gutenberg.org will always be available for unlimited free redistribution.

-## <a name="experiment"></a>Fundraising Experiment with Give Freely

-Project Gutenberg is working with <a href="https://givefreely.com/" target="_blank" rel="noopener noreferrer">Give Freely</a> to provide options for readers to generate donations of funds.

-The Give Freely model is to install a browser extension.
-The extension automatically detects when you visit a participating online merchant.
-Then, if you make a purchase, a donation is channeled from that merchant to your selected charity.
-There is no cost to you.
-The browser extension also helps to find coupons in the online merchant sites.

-Give Freely has a mission and philosophy that emphasizes <a href="https://givefreely.com/transparency" target="_blank" rel="noopener noreferrer">transparency</a> and accountability.

-This donation method is currently only available for people in the United States who are using the Chrome or Edge browser.
-Project Gutenberg has a (Google-hosted) <a href="https://docs.google.com/forms/d/e/1FAIpQLSdvk_QEXMmSWr042oJJ-HQf9JxGFJADEh5HJxTfOldQ-k0vLg/viewform?usp=sf_link" rel="noopener noreferrer">feedback form</a> for any input you might have about using the Give Freely donation platform.

-The Give freely browser extension can be disabled or uninstalled at any time.

 ## Easy ways to Donate